Skip to content

 Templates

-Onegini Access uses the Thymeleaf template engine to serve pages to the end user via a browser.
+OneWelcome Access uses the Thymeleaf template engine to serve pages to the end user via a browser.
 The templates can be customized to align their look and feel with your mobile application or company standards.

 Customizing templates

-Configuring an application specific template set
+Configuring an application-specific template set

-For each mobile application and web client a template set can be configured to render screens in the look and feel of this application or web client.
+For each mobile application and web client, a template set can be configured to render screens in the look and feel of this application or web client.
 When no template set is configured for an application or web client, the default template set is used to render these screens.

 App template set